reidya3/CitationGraphAnalysis/README.md

 ## Technologies Used
 ![Tech_used](images/final-report-visuals/updated_graphx.png)

+## Graph Analytics
+We utilise GraphX (scala) to implement our graph algrorithims. `Sbt assembly` is used to create a scala aplication  where a endpoint exists for every graph algorithim.
+The bash script used to start the master and worker node can be found [here](graph-anayltics/run-graph-algos.sh).
+The scala app can be found [here](graph-analytics/app)

 ## Video Link
 The link to the video showcasing us running the described technologies can be found [here](https://drive.google.com/drive/u/0/folders/1v81OPN7zrqRXe1KVx2XWd4sqBn140gYz).